BrunoScholles98/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 ### Machine Specifications

-It is recommended to have a machine with suitable configurations in terms of GPU (VRAM), RAM, and CPU for efficient execution of the scripts.
-Below are the specifications of the machine used in the project development:
+It is recommended to use a machine with suitable configurations in terms of GPU (VRAM), RAM, and CPU for efficient execution of the scripts.
+Down below are the specifications of the machine used in the project development:

 | Component   | Specification            |
 |-------------|--------------------------|